 Since $\kappa<\G_n$, then

-This follows from the continuous--time analog of corollary~$10.8$ of \cite{CaCe}.
+This follows from the continuous-time analog of corollary $10.8$ of \cite{CaCe}.
 We compare next the process starting from $\alpha$ with the process starting from $\mt_{\cC_n^\alpha}$, the Gibbs measure restricted to the metastable cycle $\cC_n^\alpha$.
 We have

-The configuration $\alpha$ is the bottom of the cycle $\cC_n^\alpha$, thus there exists $\delta>0$ such that
+The configuration $\alpha$ is the bottom of the cycle $\cC_n^\alpha$.
+Thus there exists $\delta>0$ such that

-For $\beta$ large enough, we have also $|\cC_n^\alpha\big|\,\leq\,\exp(\beta\delta/2)$.
+For $\beta$ large enough, we have also $|\cC_n^\alpha | \leq \exp(\beta\delta/2)$.
 We conclude that

 Combining these estimates, we conclude that for $\b$ large enough,